ayebear/es/README.md

 An easy to use, high performance, C++14 "Entity Component System" library.

-Note: Depending on how much [OCS](https://github.com/Lastresort92/OCS) gets updated, this library may not be needed.
+Note: Some of these features are not completed yet.

 ## Purpose